 The college does not provide a laundry service for personal clothes.
-There are laundry facilities at or near the dormitories.
+Coin / card operated washing machines and dryers' facilities are available at or near the dormitories.
 Details of the laundry opening hours and procedures to follow are available at check-in.
-Personal items can be washed in the washing machines and dryers in the student accommodation.